Gravitational radiations of Kerr black hole from warped symmetries: Introduction

-From a holographic perspective, WCFT was initiated from the studying of the holography of a large class of geometries with $SL(2, R)\times U(1)$ isometry.
+From a holographic perspective, WCFT was initiated from the studies of the holography of a large class of geometries with $SL(2, R)\times U(1)$ isometry.
 Typical examples are the warped AdS$_3$ (WAdS)~\cite{Anninos:2008fx, Compere:2008cv, Compere:2009zj, Blagojevic:2009ek, Anninos:2010pm, Anninos:2011vd, Henneaux:2011hv} and the NHEK geometry~\cite{Bardeen:1999px}.
-By imposing Dirichlet-Neumann boundary conditions on AdS$_3$ in Einstein gravity, WCFT can be viewed as an alternative holographic dual to the AdS$_3$~\cite{Compere:2013bya}.
+By imposing Dirichlet-Neumann boundary conditions on a AdS$_3$ in Einstein gravity, the WCFT can be viewed as an alternative holographic dual to the AdS$_3$~\cite{Compere:2013bya}.
 The corresponding conjectures WAdS$/$WCFT~\cite{Detournay:2012pc} and AdS$_3/$WCFT~\cite{Compere:2013bya} are possible holographic dualities beyond the standard AdS$/$CFT.
-Evidence of the above mentioned dualities are gathered from the following results.
-A Cardy like formula induced from the modular properties of WCFT partition functions recovers the thermal entropy of the WAdS black holes~\cite{Detournay:2012pc}.
-The WCFT thermal retarded correlators matches the scattering amplitudes in the thermal WAdS~\cite{Song:2017czq}.
-The holographic entanglement entropy~\cite{Song:2016gtd, Wen:2018mev, Gao:2019vcc, Apolo:2020bld, Apolo:2020qjm, Detournay:2020vrd}, the mutual information~\cite{Chen:2019xpb}, and the reflected entropy~\cite{Chen:2022fte} of WCFT were realised in the AdS$_3$ or the WAdS.
-A holographic calculation of the asymptotic growth of three point coefficient in WCFT was provided on a BTZ black hole background~\cite{Song:2019txa}.
-See~\cite{Castro:2015csg, Azeyanagi:2018har} for another kind of holographic realization of WCFT in the lower spin Chern-Simons theory.
+Evidence of the above mentioned dualities is gathered from the following results.
+A Cardy like formula induced from the modular properties of WCFT partition functions recovers the thermal entropy of WAdS black holes~\cite{Detournay:2012pc}.
+The WCFT thermal retarded correlators match the scattering amplitudes in a thermal WAdS~\cite{Song:2017czq}.
+The holographic entanglement entropy~\cite{Song:2016gtd, Wen:2018mev, Gao:2019vcc, Apolo:2020bld, Apolo:2020qjm, Detournay:2020vrd}, the mutual information~\cite{Chen:2019xpb}, and the reflected entropy~\cite{Chen:2022fte} from WCFT are holographically constructed in AdS$_3$ or WAdS.
+A holographic calculation of the asymptotic growth of three point coefficient in WCFT is provided on a BTZ black hole background~\cite{Song:2019txa}.
+See~\cite{Castro:2015csg, Azeyanagi:2018har} for another kind of holographic realization of a WCFT in the lower spin Chern-Simons theory.